Continuing Education Program (CEP)

 (3) Successful completion of correspondence, on-line, televised, videotaped, and other short courses/tutorials.

-(5) Teaching or instructing as listed in paragraphs (1) through (4) of this subsection.
+(5) Teaching or instructing as listed in paragraphs (1) through (4) above.

 (6) Authoring published papers, articles, books, or accepted licensing examination items.